AriFordsham/GHCWiki/prelude710/ftp.md

 From a data-driven perspective, the vast majority of users of `Data.List` import it unqualified to get at other combinators, such as `sort`, which aren't mentioned in the `Prelude`.
 Let's call this "group A".
 Having such an import break dozens of unrelated combinators seems like a bad idea.

-By exporting generalized versions rather than removing them, we are able to support group A, but also the second most common scenario, where users of Data.List follow the qualified import pattern of Data.Map, let us call this "group B".
+By exporting generalized versions rather than removing them, we are able to support group A, but also the second most common scenario, where users of `Data.List` follow the qualified import pattern of `Data.Map`, let us call this "group B".

 However, it is an ugly intermediate state at best.

-There are two clear paths for how to evolve Data.List from here.
+There are two clear paths for how to evolve `Data.List` from here.

 1.)
-Deprecate the re-export of the methods from the Prelude in 7.12 and to remove them entirely in 7.14.
+Deprecate the re-export of the methods from the `Prelude` in GHC 7.12 and to remove them entirely in GHC 7.14.
 This ensures that group A never feels any pain at all, and that group B gets a deprecation window of warnings notifying them that they don't have to use the combinators qualified any more.
 The cost of this approach is that we'd have no place in `base` to house monomorphic versions of these combinators.

 2.)
-Concoct some form of WEAK pragma or enable users to export type restricted versions of another combinator and then apply this pragma to these members of `Data.List`.
+Concoct some form of `{-# WEAK #-} ` pragma or enable users to export type restricted versions of another combinator and then apply this pragma to these members of `Data.List`.
 This could revert those combinators to monomorphic form, but requires a more controversial language extension that has some potentially thorny implementation issues to work through, and we've elected not to presume they can be resolved.

 By adopting this admittedly awkward intermediate state we enable the maximal amount of existing code to continue to work, without committing to either one of these plans at this time without broader community discussion.